Saiprasad690/Nginx/README.md

 docker stop nginx-example-docker
 docker rm nginx-example-docker
 ```
 That's it!
-You've successfully set up an Nginx Docker container on your Ubuntu 22.04 EC2 instance using Ansible.
+You've successfully set up a Nginx Docker container on your Ubuntu 22.04 EC2 instance using Ansible.